for Apprentice/Students, Instructors, Subcommittee and Board Members

 Apprentices play a vital role building and maintaining electrical power systems and traffic signals.
-The apprenticeship program at Missouri Valley Line Constructors combines supervised, structured on-the-job training with related classroom instruction to prepare you for skilled employment in the following careers:
+The apprenticeship programs at Missouri Valley Line Constructors combine supervised, structured on-the-job training with related classroom instruction to prepare you for skilled employment in the following careers:

 - Traffic Signal Technician

 Because you are working and learning at the same time, apprentices are considered full-time employees.
 Wages are paid to you during the on-the-job phase of training.
 Wages increase as progress is made in the program.

 A Department of Labor registered apprenticeship requires a signed, written agreement (indenture) between the program and apprentice.
 You agree to perform the work faithfully with diligence and to complete the related course study.
 A contractor agrees to make every effort to keep you employed and to comply with the standards established for the program.
 This legal contract ensures quality training on-the-job, in the classroom, and leads to a certificate of completion and journeyman lineman status.